 5. Occasionally give them food, or treats, make sure to take it out if it molds, and don’t worry about feeding them extremely often as they most likely have more than one food source to eat from in most tank or cage situations.

 Food, water, moisture, that’s all it takes for a successful isopod colony.
-If taken care of they will breed by themselves and within 3-4 months your colony will grow by massive amounts.
+If taken care of they will breed by themselves and within 3-4 months, your colony will grow by massive amounts – exponentially.
 Some species breed quicker than others, but some people find that as an issue as most cages have limited space.
 Keep this in mind when purchasing a bulk amount of isopods, or when keeping a colony for a long time period – take notes of your colony’s population as time goes by to prevent overpopulation – when your isopod’s colony becomes over-populated consider splitting your colony in half, starting a separate colony.